 As regards marriage in general, the same rules apply to beneficiaries of international protection as to Hungarian nationals.
 There is only one additional requirement that refugees and persons with subsidiary protection have to fulfil.
-As it is set out in the Act on Civil Registration Procedure, non-Hungarian citizens have to prove that no obstacle to the marriage exists pursuant to their personal law.490 The term "personal law" is defined in the Act on International Private Law,491 meaning the law of any State of which the person is a national.
-Consequently, in practice beneficiaries of international protection would have the obligation
+As it is set out in the Act on Civil Registration Procedure, non-Hungarian citizens have to prove that no obstacle to the marriage exists pursuant to their personal law.529 The term 'personal law' is defined in the Act on International Private Law,530 meaning the law of any State of which the person

-See: https://bit.ly/3AWUQf6.
+526 See: https://bit.ly/3AWUQf6.